giannistek1/rpd-player/README.md

 <img src="https://github.com/user-attachments/assets/48cbe87d-76e7-432b-8391-92054100d510" width="240">

 # Disclaimer
-I do not own any rights to any of these songs.
+I do not own any rights to any of these songs, album images or dance videos.
-They were written and produced by their respective artists.
+The songs were written and produced by their respective artists.
+The album images also belong to their respective artists.
+The dance videos belong to their respective channel owners on YouTube.
 I am simply cutting parts out of the songs to use in this free-to-use app.

 # Rpd-player